Agave Surfboards v's Balsawood Surfboards

 • Balsawood boards use less resin than agave boards.

-• Balsawood boards use less resin and glass compared to a PU board
+• Balsawood boards use less resin and glass compared to a PU and agave board

 Balsa vs Agave.